Citizenship-based taxation impacts all U.S.-connected people, including citizens, green card holders, and others with U.S. ties.

 What is Citizenship-Based Taxation?

-Citizenship-based taxation is a system where a nation taxes its citizens regardless of residency status.
-This means U.S. citizens and permanent residents must pay taxes to the U.S. on their global income, no matter where they live or earn that income.
-The U.S. is one of the only countries that tax based on citizenship.
+The U.S. is one of the only countries that taxes based on citizenship.
 (The other is Eritrea, a country located in the Horn of Africa.)

 Unlike most countries that tax based on residency (including Switzerland and Germany), the United States requires citizens to file and pay taxes even if they reside abroad, ensuring compliance with U.S. tax laws irrespective of their physical location.